Breast Cancer Research and Clinical Trials at Virginia Oncology Associates

 Patients in the clinical trial are monitored very carefully throughout the treatment and afterward.
 If the new cancer treatment passes through all phases of clinical research with approved FDA results, then it’s eligible to become a widely-used treatment that would be generally available for cancer doctors to offer patients.

-Breast cancer treatments exist now for all three forms of hormone receptor-related breast cancer.
-When there are no hormone receptors on the cancer cells it’s considered triple negative breast cancer.
-This particular type is a bit more challenging to treat and the reason for further clinical research.
+Not all types of breast cancer are the same, and some types of breast cancer treatment have well-established treatment protocols that work well for many patients.
+Treatments exist now for all three forms of hormone receptor-related breast cancer.
+When there are no hormone receptors on the cancer cells, it’s considered triple-negative breast cancer.
+This particular type is a bit more challenging to treat and is the reason for further clinical research.

 The oncologist will find out which receptors are active to choose the breast cancer treatment that he/she feels will work best for your cancer.
 The existing breast cancer treatment options may target one, two, or all three known hormone receptors.
 However, as implied by its name, “triple negative” breast cancer neither involves nor responds to any treatments targeting the three receptors.
 Because of this, triple negative breast cancer is considered to be particularly aggressive.